 Article 53.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was a 2/3 (89 Yes -9 No) for the Town to amend Article II, Section 2700 of the Zoning By-laws, by deleting the same and inserting the following:
+To see if the Town will vote to amend Article II, Section 2700 of the Zoning Bylaws, by deleting the same and inserting the following:

 2700.
 TRANSFER OF DEVELOPMENT RIGHTS

 2710.
 Purpose and Intent.
 The purpose of this By-law is to allow the development rights from one property (the sending parcel) to be transferred to another property (the receiving parcel) while contemporaneously restricting the sending parcel from future development.
 The Transfer of Development Rights (TDR) By-law allows for the maintenance of low-density land uses, open spaces, historical features, critical environmental resources, and other sensitive features of the sending parcel to be preserved while providing compensation to the property owner.
 The TDR program is consistent with the Carver Master Plan's goals to further the conservation and preservation of natural and undeveloped areas, wildlife, flora, and habitats for endangered species; protection of ground water, surface water, as well as other natural resources; balanced economic growth; the provision of adequate capital facilities, including transportation, water supply, and solid, sanitary, and hazardous waste disposal facilities; the coordination of the provision of adequate capital facilities with the achievement of other goals; the development of an adequate supply of affordable housing; and the preservation of historical, cultural, archaeological, architectural, and recreational values.